Hunt Downing House

 The Hunt Downing House, also known as Arrandale, is an historic home which is located in West Whiteland Township, Chester County, Pennsylvania.

 It was listed on the National Register of Historic Places in 1990.
 A boundary decrease took place the same year.

 History and architectural features

 This historic structure consists of a 2 1/2-story, five-bay, central block, which was built circa 1810, a kitchen wing, and a one-bay library addition that was built in 1946.
 The house was designed in the late Federal style.
 The main entrance features a semi-circular fanlight and column supported entablature.
 Also located on the property is a contributing stone great barn.

-It was listed on the National Register of Historic Places in 1990.
-A boundary decrease took place the same year.